Skip to main content

 Just before we stepped inside, my attention was caught by a billboard of Mr. Reynaldo Carpio, CEO and owner of Grand Monaco Land.
 Little did I know that this fleeting glimpse would soon take on unexpected significance.
 That sign would later connect the dots in a story far richer than a simple album premiere.

-The ‘Quadrilogy of Love’ Takes the Stage
+The ‘Tetralogy of Love’ Takes the Stage

 On April 10, 2026, under Empire.PH Music, Mark delivered an emotional performance that impressed everyone present as he shared the story behind each track.
-In hindsight, the EP setlist reminded me so much of an artist group from the early 80s—Kool and the Gang weaving a story of love with “No Show,” “Too Hot,” and “Jones vs. Jones.”
-This time, let’s call it Mark Carpio’s "quadrilogy of love"—a four-track journey through love, loss, healing, and emotional closure.
+In hindsight, the EP setlist reminded me so much of an artist group from the early 80s—Kool and the Gang weaving a story of love and loss with “No Show,” “Too Hot,” and “Jones vs. Jones.”
+This time, let’s call it Mark Carpio’s "tetralogy of love"—a four-track journey through love, loss, healing, and emotional closure.
 The kind of experience that makes one grow in wisdom.

 Kay Tagal: Longing and Rediscovered Love